invett/nn.based.intersection.classficator/wiki/log.md

       - Improves StyleGAN2 PPL regularization from iter 30k
       - Add KITTI and RESUME from .pt iter40k (robust-snow-9)  ->  70k
  - Projector.py -> Explore latent  space
- - STyleGAN2 ADA with RGB
+ - STyleGAN2 ADA with RGB (Resume)
- - STyleGAN2 ADA with WARPED (Kitti + Alcalá ALL)
+ - STyleGAN2 ADA with WARPED (Kitti + Alcalá ALL)  (Resume)
+ - StyleGAN2 ADA with RGB from scratch.
  - Tests with Intersection Classificator to see how well classifies generated Images.
  - Use VGG (Intersection classificatior) trained with metric lerning for GAN training, to help it generate more realistic images wrt intersections:
     1. Check embeddings distances to centroids with Alcalá, Kitti, GAN, and random dataset (dogs).
 We observe GAN distances is a mean of Alcalá and Kitti distances.